Truck and Bus driver jobs

 - Reporting defects, accidents or violations.

 You will be informed about the specifics of your individual job contract in a personal (online-)meeting.
-We look forward to your application if you are experienced, between 25 and 45 years old, and have a truck/trailer driving license CE from 2009 or before from Namibia or South Africa.
+We look forward to your application if you are experienced, between 25 and 44 years old.
+Ideally you hold a truck/trailer or bus driving license CE from 2009 or before from Namibia or South Africa.
+Otherwise you will need 2 months Alignment qualification in Europe.

-Note: for HGV drivers from other countries the process to obtain the mandatory EU-modules for professional truck drivers and the EU-drivers license B, C, E wil take longer (upto 6 months) and more invest from you and your future employer.
-You might start as a shunting driver until you have completed the before mentioned courses to be eligble to drive on public roads.
+Note: for HGV drivers from other countries the process to obtain the mandatory EU-modules for professional truck drivers and the EU-drivers license B, C, E wil take longer (upto 3 months) and some training invest from you and your future employer.
+You might start as a shunting driver or class B van driver until you have completed the before mentioned Professional Truck or Bus Driver courses to be eligble to drive commercially.